What's New? Custom Calculators

 In addition to the points that we have discussed so far, it is imperative to put together an incident response plan to help guide your staff members.

-As per the GDPR, all businesses need to disclose any personal data breaches to the relevant supervisory authority within 72 hours of the breach being detected.
+As per the GDPR, all businesses need to disclose any personal data breaches to the relevant supervisory authority within 72 hours of detection.
 To efficiently and effectively comply with this, businesses must put together a plan that gives them the ability to respond to incidents in a quick, coordinated, and organized manner.

-The plan needs to make it clear what steps must be taken.
-It should make sure that defined roles and responsibilities are applied to certain people within your business as well.
+Your incident response plan should define the steps you plan to take to rectify the issue.
+It should also define roles and responsibilities of those in your organization.
 This will ensure that you can manage the situation effectively and make the right decisions.

 Implement a policy management system